Sennheiser MD 441: Broadcast and film

 The British comedian Sacha Baron Cohen used an MD 441 in the film Brüno (2009) for his interview with Paula Abdul, in which both sit on the backs of kneeling men.
-In the 2010s, General Secretary of the Chinese Communist Party Xi Jinping was often pictured with two black MD 441s at press conferences.
+In the 2010s, General Secretary of the Chinese Communist Party Xi Jinping was often pictured with two black MD 541 Blackfire at press conferences.
 Two MD 441s are used at the lectern in the House of Representatives of the Parliament of the Czech Republic.

 Music

 The MD 441 has also been used as a vocal microphone since the 1970s, by artists including Frank Zappa, Fleetwood Mac singer Stevie Nicks, David Bowie, and by The Cure lead singer Robert Smith during the band's first television appearance at a concert in Paris in 1979.

 While the MD 441 as a broadcast microphone has largely been replaced by other models, it is still used today for recording musical instruments, particularly on drums, electric guitars and amplifiers, as well as woodwind instruments.